willnationsdev/tokawaje-the-spectral-language/chapter1.md

 |**evela, umina avela.**|I am real. (positioned as "Real, I am")
 |**avela umina evela.**|I am real. (positioned as "Am I real")

 The positioning of words has no effect on the resulting meaning behind them so long as they are matched to the same prefix.
 You'll see also that the comma was completely ignored.
 This is because, as far as Tokawaje is concerned, commas are purely cosmetic and serve no purpose in interpreting the concepts conveyed by the language.
-Ultimately all that matter is the relationships between the tags and their associated concepts.
+Ultimately all that matters is the relationships between the tags and their associated concepts.
 With that said, general convention will have sentences follow a subject-relation-object pattern.
 Later on however, we'll discover more complex patterns available to a Tokawajan speaker.

 # 1.3 Vocabulary Review